 While some agents might drive luxury vehicles, schmooze with clients in posh restaurants, and network on high-end golf courses, the majority have work lives that are a little more down to earth.

-If you’re considering a career in real estate, we want to make sure you have a realistic idea of what real estate agents actually do on a daily basis.
+If you’re considering a career in real estate, we want to make sure you have a realistic idea of what are the day-to-day responsibilities of a real estate agent.

 Key Roles of a Real Estate Agent

 Most activities, in real estate, can be categorized into a few key roles.
 Agents are responsible for:

 - Generating Leads

 Wondering what each of those roles entails?
 Here’s a little more information.